 Marvelous Mattie: How Margaret E. Knight Became an Inventor by Emily Arnold McCully

 Mattie was an inventor since she was very young, creating toys for her brothers and a foot warmer for her mother.
 Her first commercial success was a fast sled that she sold to her brother’s friends.
 When her mother moved the family to work in a textile mill, Mattie befriended the machine shop manager, Mr. Baldwin.
-To prevent thread shuttlecocks from injuring the workers, Mattie invented a metal guard which were widely used.
+To prevent thread shuttlecocks from injuring the workers, Mattie invented a metal guard which was widely used.
 Mr. Baldwin taught her about patents.

 Working at a paper bag factory, Mattie got the idea to create a better machine that would make a square-bottomed bag that would not tip over.
 She worked on her invention for two years, until it worked perfectly.
 Many of the paper bags we use today are still being processed by Mattie’s invention. [picture book biography, ages 6 and up]